Government Shutdown Resources

 The Federal Housing Administration stops approving applications for housing loans.

-For background, during the 2013 16-day shutdown, the FHA delayed processing over 500 applications for loans to develop, rehabilitate, or refinance around 80,000 units of multifamily rental housing.
+During the 16-day shutdown of 2013, the FHA delayed processing over 500 applications for loans to develop, rehabilitate, or refinance around 80,000 units of multifamily rental housing.

 How will this affect small businesses?